veeqo/advanced-sneakers-activejob/README.md

 There is a setting `handle_unrouted_messages` in [configuration](#configuration) to disable this behavior.
 If it is disabled, publisher will only log unrouted messages.

 Take into accout that **this process is asynchronous**.
 It means that in case of network failures or process exit unrouted messages could be lost.
-Adapter tries to postpone application exit up to 30 seconds in case if there are unrouted messages, but it does not provide any guarantees.
+The adapter tries to postpone application exit up to 30 seconds in case if there are unrouted messages, but it does not provide any guarantees.

+**Delayed messages are not handled!** If job is delayed `GuestsCleanupJob.set(wait: 1.week).perform_later(guest)` and there is no proper routing defined at the moment of job execution, it would be lost.

 ## Custom routing keys